Jim Crow (Basquiat): Analysis

 The artwork is titled after Jim Crow laws, which enforced racial segregation in the Southern United States.
 The phrase "JIM CROW" is painted at the top center of the painting.
-Directly below across the whitewashed wooden slats is an almost featureless face of a black figure with glowing red eyes.
-This head sits atop of a withered body, which dissolves into a skeletal arrangement of ribs and limbs.
+Directly below, across the whitewashed wooden slats, is an almost featureless face of a black figure with glowing red eyes.
+This head sits atop a withered body, which dissolves into a skeletal arrangement of ribs and limbs.
 Behind the figure is the Mississippi River, a natural barrier that divides the eastern states from the rest of the continental United States.
 As if to indicate the importance of this natural phenomenon, Basquiat spelled out "MISSISSIPPI" across the river in large golden letters.
 It is also written repeatedly over a dozen times throughout the painting in green.
 There are other rivers mentioned on the left of the figure such as the Hudson River, Ohio River and Thames River, but the repetition of Mississippi emphasizes its importance in American history.

 The state of Mississippi was particularly resistant to the struggle for racial equality.
 Historian Charles Payne recounted that the state had the highest rate of lynchings, recording 539 between "the end of Reconstruction and the modern civil rights era."
 Although the state had fewer Jim Crow laws, historian Neil McMillen described Mississippi as the most "racially restrictive state" because the limits of freedom for African Americans were defined almost the moment slaves were emancipated.
 "Where popular convention and white sensibilities governed virtually every phase of interracial contact, there was little cause legally to separate black from white," McMillen explained.
 "White Supremacy was based on oral or traditional discrimination without legal sanction.
 Negroes accepted these traditions as a way of life and as a method of survival."